 This old-fashioned strawberry jam is made by first macerating these local gems and then simmering them slowly until the mixture is jammy.
 This process concentrates the flavors, making every spoonful of this jam celestial!

-The jam is delectable with fresh bread or croissants.
+The jam is delectable with fresh bread, croissants or these homemade almond scones.
 But it’s also quite stunning with fresh goat cheeses, brie and Parmesan.

 Strawberry jam with balsamic